leonetlab-upct/bleo/README.md

 A LEO satellite has 5 network interfaces, which is the name of the docker container followed by `north`, `south` (intra-plane) `east`, `west` (inter-plane) or `LinkToGS` for link that connects the satellite to the ground station.
 For example, the five interfaces of satellite `p02s15` are `p02s15north`, `p02s15south`, `p02s15east`, `p02s15west` and `p02s15LinkToGS`.
 For ground stations, it is `ifgs` followed by the ground station `ID`.

 For IP addressing, bLEO uses a private class A scheme (`10.X.Y.Z`).
 The rule for determining the address revolves around the `north` and `east` interfaces.
 The IP of the interface connecting the `IDsrc` (`north`/`east`) to `IDdst` (`south`/`west`) is determined as follow: byte `X` is set with the first 8 bits of the `IDsrc`.
 Byte `Y` is set with the first 8 bits of the `IDdst`.
 Finally, the last byte is set using the last three bits of the `IDsrc`, together with the last three bits of `IDdst`, together with bits `01` for the `north`/`east` interface or `11` for `south`/`west` interface (the other end).
 For example, IP of the interface `p02s15north` (`ID=64`, assuming again `maxp`=12 and `maxs`=24) is `10.64.65.1` and the IP of the interface `p03s21west` (`ID=94`) is set following the rules for the interface `p02s21east` (`ID=70`) as `10.70.94.2`.

+Additionally, each element has an IP loopback interface (apart from 127.0.0.1) which IP starts with 172.16.
+The rest of the bytes are determined following the same rule describet above but considering only the ID of the element.
+For example, the IP of the loopback interface of satellite `p10s18` (ID=259) is `172.16.3.32`.

 The `tracer` application is intended to show how many packets have been sent for each link interface.
 This utility can be used to infer the path followed by the IP datagrams in a LEO network